shravanSD/webcentric/readme.txt

 	- Booking now works
 	- Added a special <td> to add new car - not functional yet
 	- implementing more jQuery for the add new car part

+(20:50)

+	- Existing users can add new cars.
+	- New user can add new cars.
+	- Modified contact us page, blocked BODY from scrolling when Google Maps is opened.
+	- jQuery is awesome :v